18-07-2002/Luminexa-Bot-Prompts/README.md

 ℹ️ NOTE: Sometimes, some of the prompts may not be working as you expected or may be rejected by the AI.
 Please try again, start a new thread, or log out and log back in.
 If these solutions do not work, please try rewriting the prompt using your own sentences while keeping the instructions same.

-# Prompts with System Message
+# 👾Prompts with System Message

 Act as a Linux Terminal